H2020-InFuse/cdff/Core/liborbslam/README.md

 ## Dependencies
 See Dependencies.md for a complete list of Orb-Slam dependencies.
-In the CDFF, liborbslam requires OpenCV, Eigen and Pangolin.
+In the CDFF, liborbslam requires OpenCV, Eigen, Boost::Serialization and Pangolin.